 The LVI Life Skills Programme is an opportunity for LVI pupils to take part in practical sessions that will prepare them for life beyond Tudor.
-The workshops run across the year on different times and days and the pupils can drop into sessions that they feel would benefit their personal development.
+The workshops run across the year on different days and at different times and the pupils can drop into sessions that they feel would benefit their personal development.

-Workshops include Finance, Planning a GAP year, How to eat well on a budget, Self-Defence, Managing Deadlines and Essential Car Maintenance.
+Workshops include Finance, Planning a GAP year, How to eat well on a budget, How to be well, Self-Defence, Managing Deadlines and Essential Car Maintenance.